-Only education loans above Rs 4 lakh require tangible collateral, security for the full value of the loan or third-party guarantee, depending on the amount.
-However, the co-borrower — the parent or guardian – is required to furnish his/her bank account statement, tax returns of the last two years, statement of assets and liabilities and proof of income.
+Only education loans above Rs 4 lakh require tangible collateral, security for the full value of the loan, or a third-party guarantee, depending on the amount.
+However, the co-borrower — the parent or guardian – is required to furnish his/her bank account statement, tax returns of the last two years, statement of assets and liabilities, and proof of income.

-The usual security that banks accept are National Savings Certificates (NSCs), bonds, gold, vehicle, house, property, etc.
+The usual security that banks accept is National Savings Certificates (NSCs), bonds, gold, vehicle, house, property, etc.

 Loans above Rs 4 lakh and up to Rs 7.5 lakh: Collateral in the form of a suitable third-party guarantee.
 The bank may, at its discretion, waive a third-party guarantee if satisfied with the net-worth/means of the parent who is executing the document as a joint borrower.

 Loans above Rs 7.5 lakh: Collateral security of a suitable value or a suitable third-party guarantee, along with the assignment of the student’s future income for the payment of installments.
 When the education loan amount is greater than Rs 1 lakh, banks usually prefer students who have life insurance policies equivalent to, or more than, the education loan amount.
 This is nothing more than a security feature and also forms part of your collateral.